PhewP/php-intro/README.md

 3. Develop a program that show the PHP information with the function `phpinfo()`.
 Show this information horizontally centered.

 4. Show a $10x10$ table with numbers from 1 to 100.

+5. Do the same that in the `4.` but coloring the rows grey and white.
+The size will be different `define(TAM,10)`